iam-anshul/secret-repo/docs/tutorials/deploy.md

 6. Create a Configmap name with a Track Config file

     - Make a file named `configmap.yaml`.
 Below in the track config configmap, replace "your github repository url" with your actual repository URL.
 Copy the final contents in your `configmap.yaml` file.
+Make sure the branch is `main`.

     ```yaml
     apiVersion: v1